root-project/web/manual/math/index.md

 Use one of the following methods to set a matrix property:

 - `SetTol (Double_t tol)`<br>
-Set the tolerance number.
+Sets the tolerance number.

 - `ResizeTo (Int_t nrows,Int_t ncols, Int_t nr_nonzeros=-1)`<br>
-Change matrix shape to `nrows x ncols`.
+Changes the matrix shape to `nrows x ncols`.
 Index will start at 0.

 - `ResizeTo(Int_t row_lwb,Int_t row_upb, Int_t col_lwb,Int_t col_upb, Int_t nr_nonzeros=-1)`<br>
-Change matrix shape to `row_lwb:row_upb x col_lwb:col_upb`.
+Changes the matrix shape to `row_lwb:row_upb x col_lwb:col_upb`.

 - `SetRowIndexArray (Int_t *data)`<br>
-For sparse matrices, set the row index.
+For sparse matrices, it sets the row index.
 The array data should contain at least `fNrows+1` entries column lower-bound index.

 - `SetColIndexArray (Int_t *data)`<br>
-For sparse matrices, set the column index.
+For sparse matrices, it sets the column index.
 The array data should contain at least `fNelems` entries.

 - `SetSparseIndex (Int_t nelems new)`<br>
-Allocate memory for a sparse map of `nelems_new` elements and copy (if exists) at most `nelems_new`  matrix elements over to the new structure.
+Allocates memory for a sparse map of `nelems_new` elements and copies (if exists) at most `nelems_new` matrix elements over to the new structure.

 - `SetSparseIndex (const TMatrixDBase &a)`<br>
-Copy the sparse map from matrix `a`.
+Copies the sparse map from matrix `a`.

 - `SetSparseIndexAB (const TMatrixDSparse &a, const TMatrixDSparse &b)`<br>
-Set the sparse map to the same map of matrix `a` and `b`.
+Sets the sparse map to the same map of matrix `a` and `b`.

 ### Creating and filling a matrix